zhangsaithu/rose/README.md

 2. Edit file paths (e.g., homepath) in the scripts based on your settings.

-3. Put the test data in the corresponding folder.
+3. Put your test data in the corresponding folder.

 4. Note that the codes and data released here are only for the demo use, and a user-friendly version of our ROSE software is coming soon.